 One cold object.

 The pouch isn't packaging — it's the product.
 Every layer has a specific thermal or structural role.
-Cross-section view through the 92mm width, bilateral symmetry, food sleeve at centre.
+Cross-section through the 105mm width — bilateral symmetry, food sleeve at centre, PE foam insulation on both faces.

 Food Sleeve